AY2526S1-CS2113-W14-1/tp/docs/DeveloperGuide.md

 4. CompleteExerciseCommand.resolve: it asks Coach for the Athlete (coachController.accessAthleteID) and then for the Session (coachController.accessSessionID).
 5. The command iterates session.getExercises(), compares exercise.getExerciseIDString(), calls exercise.setCompleted() when matched, and prints confirmation via view.printWithDivider.
-6. Control returns to FitnessONE.run; run persists state with storage.save(coachController) and reports any I/O errors to the Ui.
+6. Control returns to FitnessONE.run; run persists state with storage.save(coachController) and reports any I/O errors to the Ui. error handling:
+1. If the athlete, session or exercise is not found, Coach throws InvalidAthleteException/InvalidSessionException/InvalidExerciseException;
+2. CompleteExerciseCommand wraps this into InvalidCommandException (or the error is handled in run()), then Ui.printWithDivider displays the message.
+3. FitnessONE.run does not call save on failure.

 CompleteSession feature
 Purpose: show how the application handles a user request to complete a single session, which is implemented by CompleteSessionCommand.